noir-lang/noir/docs/docs/sdk/usage/add-account.md

 title: Add Accounts to the SDK
 ---

-Add accounts with the privacy key.
+Add accounts with the account (privacy) key.

-Because all notes representing value on Aztec network are encrypted, the SDK requires access to a user's privacy key in order to decrypt the notes and calculate a user's balance.
+Because all notes representing value on Aztec network are encrypted, the SDK requires access to a user's account key in order to decrypt the notes and calculate the account balance.

 Please review [the page on Accounts](../../how-aztec-works/accounts.md) if you haven't already as it will help you understand the difference between Ethereum and Aztec accounts.